 The most powerful god in the universe disguised himself as a bull to kidnap a princess.
 And it worked.

 Zeus, king of Olympus and lord of the skies, had a recurring problem: he was married, he was omnipotent, and he could not stop falling for mortal women.
 His wife Hera knew it.
-She watched him constantly.
-So Zeus, with all the creativity that comes with being a god, developed a solution: disguises.
+She watched him closely.
+So Zeus, with all the creativity that comes with being a god, came up with a solution: disguises.

-Europa was the daughter of King Agenor of Phoenicia, on the coast of what is today Lebanon.
-She was young, she was beautiful, and she had the habit of going down to the shore with her friends to play near the water.
+Europa was the daughter of King Agenor of Phoenicia, on the coast of what is now Lebanon.
+She was young, she was beautiful, and she had a habit of going down to the shore to play with her friends.
 Zeus spotted her from Olympus and decided he had to meet her.
 He turned himself into a bull.
-But not just any bull: one as white as snow, with horns that glowed like moonlight and breath that smelled of saffron.
-So perfectly beautiful that Europa approached without hesitation, stroked him, sat on his back.
-And at that moment Zeus bolted toward the sea and did not stop until he reached Crete, the largest Greek island, still one of the most visited destinations in the Mediterranean today.
+Not just any bull: one as white as snow, with horns that shimmered like the moon and breath that smelled of saffron.
+So perfectly beautiful that Europa approached him without hesitation, petted him, sat on his back.
+And at that exact moment Zeus bolted toward the sea and didn’t stop until he reached Crete, the largest Greek island, still one of the most visited destinations in the Mediterranean today.

 Europa could do nothing.
-She was in the middle of the ocean on a bull that swam faster than any ship.
+She was in the middle of the ocean, riding a bull that swam faster than any ship.

 Image: ASTRONOMIKA TV / Flux 2 Pro

-In Crete, Zeus revealed his identity.
-From that union came three sons: Minos, who would become the most powerful king in the ancient Mediterranean; Rhadamanthus, who would end up as a judge of the dead in the underworld; and Sarpedon, who would die in the Trojan War.
+On Crete, Zeus revealed his true identity.
+From that union came three sons: Minos, who would become the most powerful king of the ancient Mediterranean; Rhadamanthus, who would end up as a judge of the dead in the underworld; and Sarpedon, who would die in the Trojan War.

-Minos inherited the throne of Crete and built a powerful kingdom centered on Knossos, the city you can visit today in the north of the island, which for centuries was the heart of Minoan civilization.
+Minos inherited the throne of Crete and built a powerful kingdom centered on Knossos, the city you can still visit today on the north of the island, which was for centuries the heart of Minoan civilization.
 He was a formidable king.
-He was also, in private, a man with a very specific weakness that he made no effort to hide when it came to women who were not his wife.
+He was also, privately, a man with a very specific and very poorly hidden weakness for women who weren’t his wife.

-His affairs were so frequent and so shameless that Pasiphae, his wife, daughter of Helios the sun god and heir to some of his powers, reached her limit.
-She cursed him with a surgical spell: every time Minos tried to share his bed with another woman, what arrived at the encounter was not quite what she expected, but rather a collection of underworld creatures, snakes, scorpions, and scolopendras, those giant venomous centipedes the ancients associated with the darkest corners of the underworld.
-The lovers did not survive the surprise.
-Pasiphae, being immortal, was the only one the spell left unaffected.
+His affairs were so frequent and so brazen that Pasiphae, his wife, daughter of Helios the sun god and heir to some of his power, finally reached her limit.
+She cast a curse as twisted as his pride: every time Minos finished with one of his lovers, what came out of his body was not what nature intends, but a swarm of snakes, scorpions, and giant venomous centipedes that the Greeks associated with the darkest corners of the underworld.
+The creatures killed the woman on the spot.
+None of his lovers survived the surprise.
+Pasiphae, being immortal, was the only person the curse couldn’t touch.

 Image: ASTRONOMIKA TV / Flux 2 Pro